AUDIO VERSION: YouTube Podbean

 Now just because John is an apostle doesn’t mean you should accept every claim he makes about our Gods.
 John has a very strange idea that no one has ever seen Yahweh—he says this here and he’ll say it again in 1 John 4:12.
 Yet we know from going through our Old Testament that plenty of people have seen Yahweh.
 Adam, Isaiah, Job, Moses, Ezekiel, Daniel, Abraham—these are just some of the men who Yahweh personally appeared to in the Old Testament.
 So it’s ludicrous for John to claim that no one has ever seen Yahweh, yet today many Christians just accept this claim without even questioning it.
 You need to question.
 The thrill of realizing they’d been walking around with God on earth for three years got men like John extremely excited.
 But is it really accurate to say that Jesus showed us exactly what our Gods are like?
 Of course not.
 Our Creators are not human beings.
 When John says that Jesus “became flesh”, he’s just telling us what his eyes saw.
 Let’s not read too much into that statement.
 Today some Christians put forth the ridiculous notion that Jesus was literally a human being while He was on earth, and that He was somehow less than God during that time.
 Of course He wasn’t.
 Jesus has always been fully God, and our Gods can appear to us in any form They want.
 By now we’ve learned that demons can appear as the ghosts of dead people, trolls, elves, fairies, and a million other things.
 Once you’re dealing with a creature who can shapeshift around, how can you ever say that you know what he really looks like?
 So also, we are being foolish when we say that Jesus showed us exactly what our Creators look like.
 No, He didn’t.
 He came in a form that we could relate to.
 If we were rock creatures, He would have come as a rock.
 If we were fish, He would have come as a fish.
 But we’re humans, so He came as a human.
 Throughout history, plenty of people have seen God, yet still none of us have any idea as to what God actually looks like.

 So then, Luke is writing to a friend and John is being poetic.
 What about Matthew and Mark?
 Matthew doesn’t bother with any pleasantries—he dives right in with a genealogy.
 The Jews loved their genealogies because ancestry was a big deal to them.
 Matthew wants to prove to other Jews that Jesus is a descendant of David, for this was one of the key features that Yahweh predicted His Messiah would have.
 But of course Jesus isn’t really the descendant of any human because Jesus is God.
 What Matthew’s really trying to argue is that Jesus’ earthsuit was genetically related to King David.
 But the genealogy he puts forth is tracing Joseph’s ancestry, and we know that Joseph was not Jesus’ biological father.
 Mary is the one we need a genealogy for if anything is going to be proven, but no one gives us that information.
 Either no one knew Mary’s lineage, or she had the wrong lineage so they didn’t bother to bring it up.
-Either way, it’s quite interesting to realize that when Jesus is called “the Lion from the Tribe of Judah”, we’re really not basing that title on historical fact (see JESUS: The Illegitimate Lion of Judah).
+Either way, it’s quite interesting to realize that when Jesus is called “the Lion from the Tribe of Judah”, we’re really not basing that title on historical fact.

 Very little is known about the first thirty years of Jesus’ life.
 Luke and Matthew both try to give us something about those years, while Mark and John don’t bother.
 Mark and John both start their narratives with Jesus getting baptized by John the Baptist, and that doesn’t happen until Jesus is about 30 years old.
 So we’ll have to set Mark and John aside for a bit while we learn about Jesus’ birth and early years.